Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Stereotyping: Each person is an individual with unique education, interests, and perspectives

-- Bargaining everywhere: Fixed prices at malls, restaurants, and modern shops
+- Bargaining everywhere: Fixed prices are often found at malls, restaurants, and modern shops

 Waree ‘Apple’ Singhanart